 Before the house and deck loomed out over the yard instead of being a part of the yard.
 With the pathways and planting areas it now helps connect the yard to the house.

-Here’s the view from the other side – and if these areas are “rooms” then this gravel pathway that connects everything from the mudroom door all the way to the master bedroom is the hallway.
+Here’s the view from the other side – and if these areas are “rooms” then this gravel pathway that connects everything from the mudroom door all the way to the master bedroom is the “hallway”.
+Or whatever you want to call it.

 So, to recap, our huge deck became four rooms: